sentry-extensions/cyclops/README.md

 Configuration
 =============

-The configuration file is where you tell cyclops how to behave, how to store data, how to connect to sentry, etc.
+The configuration file is where you tell Cyclops how to behave, how to store data, how to connect to sentry, etc.

     ################################### General ####################################